A shining tech CEO, brutal murder and missing suspect: What happened to Pava LaPere?

 Months after landing on the prestigious list, LaPere made international headlines as she was found dead at her apartment in Baltimore on 25 September.

-“This individual will kill and he will rape.
-He will do anything he can to cause harm.
-So, please be aware of your surroundings,” Baltimore Acting Police Commissioner Richard Worley said at a press conference the day after her body was found.
+As Billingsley faces charges of first-degree murder, second-degree assault, sex offence and robbery, tributes have poured in for LaPere — with grieving family members, coworkers and loved ones remembering not only her many professional successes but also her passion and commitment to following her dreams.

-As a manhunt continues for the “dangerous” suspect, tributes have poured in for LaPere — with grieving family members, coworkers and loved ones remembering not only her many professional successes but also her passion and commitment to following her dreams.
+“She was a force to be reckoned with.
+She wanted things to be better, it wasn’t just complaining, she wanted to improve things and challenge the status quo and was unapologetic about it because it was for the right reasons,” Karina Mandell, a friend and colleague of LaPere, told The Independent.

 Here’s everything we know about the case: